MicrosoftDocs/WSL/WSL/tutorials/wsl-containers.md

     ![VS Code run debug configuration](../media/vscode-run-config.png)

 10. From inside VS Code, select **Run** > **Start debugging** (or just press the **F5** key).
-This will open a terminal inside VS Code and you should see a result saying something like: "Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C." Hold down the Control key and select the address displayed to open your app in your default web browser and see your project running inside of it's container.
+This will open a terminal inside VS Code and you should see a result saying something like: "Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C." Hold down the Control key and select the address displayed to open your app in your default web browser and see your project running inside of its container.

     ![VS Code running a docker container](../media/vscode-running-in-container.png)